What Is A Revision Rhinoplasty?

 Nasal Valve Collapse

 Rhinoplasties are the primary cause of nasal valve collapse.
 If the doctor detaches the nose’s upper lateral cartilage when removing nasal bone, this will result in an internal valve collapse and/or an ‘inverted-V deformity’.
 Removal of too much lower lateral cartilage can collapse the sides of the nose causing external valve collapse.
 Treatment of an external nasal valve collapse in generally treated with an alar batten graft.
 The doctor may use grafts from ear or nasal septum cartilage to restore the strength and symmetry of the nose.

 A patient’s ability to breathe may suffer if the outside of the nose is reduced without regard to an already existing deviated nasal septum.
 A deviated septum itself can change the external shape of the nose.
 Deviated septum surgery can be performed during a rhinoplasty procedure.
 Insurance will generally pay for a deviated septum repair.

-Occasionally, use of additional tissue is necessary to achieve the patient’s desired results.
+Occasionally, the use of additional tissue is necessary to achieve the patient’s desired results.
 Often, the doctor can use cartilage from the septum or non-structural area of the ear for this purpose.

 The ability to breathe comfortably can promote a better night’s sleep and is an important part of a healthy lifestyle.
 Dr. Bennett treats many patients referred by other surgeons with complex breathing issues or whose previous surgery uncovered or created breathing concerns.
 He is well-known for his revision rhinoplasty method, which restores the patients’ ability to breathe and improves the nose’s appearance by rebuilding previously removed cartilage or bone.